How to Grow Onions Like a Pro Gardener

 Onion seeds: Prep seedling trays (see how to below) 10 to 12 weeks before your region starts seeing 50-degree Fahrenheit days—look to the Farmers’ Almanac for a forecast.
 Or, if you’re in a more moderate climate zone, start seeds approximately 10 weeks before you want to transfer your seedlings to your garden.

-Onion sets and onion transplants: These two onion starters can be planted as soon as the ground begins to thaw and frigid temps are no longer a threat.
+Onion sets and onion transplants: These two onion starters can be planted as soon as the ground begins to thaw and frigid temperatures are no longer a threat.
 They’ll even take temperatures that hover around freezing as long as there are at least 10 hours of daylight.
-(Of course, as winter marches toward spring, the days will only become longer and warmer.)
+Of course, as winter marches toward spring, the days will only become longer and warmer.